dropbox/dropbox-sdk-js/docs/README.md

 #### Authentication

-The Dropbox SDK uses [OAuth2](http://oauth.net/) for authorizing API requests.
+The Dropbox SDK uses [OAuth 2](http://oauth.net/) for authorizing API requests.
 Dropbox requires an access token to make authenticated requests.
 The access token can be supplied at instantiation or set later using the `setAccessToken()` method.